chips-blockchain/bet/docs/messageFormats.md

 * [__game__](./method_game.md)
 * [__seats__](./method_seats.md)

 __NOTE__: I'm using [this](https://github.com/sg777/pangea-poker-frontend) front-end repo to communicate wih my backend bet node.
 Since I'm not the actual front-end dev of the GUI repo, many fields the original author mentioned is not used by me.
-So in next pages whereever if I didn't use anyfield I'm calling it as optional.
+So in next pages whereever if I didn't use anyfield I'm calling it as __optional__.